-The eigenenergy becomes complex when $\mu e^{\alpha L} \geq 1$, from which we can estimate that the non-Hermitian skin effect (NHSE) is broken and the scale free localization (SFL) occurs at $\mu = e^{-\alpha L}$ when increasing $\mu$ from zero.
+The eigenenergy becomes complex when $\mu e^{\alpha L} > 1$, from which we can estimate that the non-Hermitian skin effect (NHSE) is broken and the scale free localization (SFL) occurs at $\mu = e^{-\alpha L}$ when increasing $\mu $ from zero.

-Next, by further increasing $\mu$, we determine the value of $\mu$ at which the approximation~\eqref{Seq:H'} does not apply.
-In this regime, only the hopping across the impurity dominates, and the eigenenergies are expected to become real.
+Next, by further increasing $\mu$, we determine the value of $\mu$ at which the approximation in Eq.~\eqref{Seq:H'} does not apply.